-The Company expects to incur additional operating expenses to operate as an independent publicly traded company, including various corporate functions, incremental information technology-related costs and incremental costs to operate standalone accounting, legal and other administrative functions.
+The Company has incurred, and expects to continue incur, additional operating expenses to operate as an independent publicly traded company, including various corporate functions, incremental information technology-related costs and incremental costs to operate standalone accounting, legal and other administrative functions.
 These functions were provided to the Company prior to the Separation by the Former Parent and will continue under a transition services agreement with the Former Parent or will be performed using the Company's own resources.